devoworm/Digital-Bacillaria/Behaviors/README.md

 In _Bacillaria_, we observe collective pattern generators (also CPGs?), which are generated from collective and coordinated behavior.
 No central nervous system or brain is involved.

+Bacillaria brain looks like the following:

+* no spatial representation (free-moving).

+* movement as the seat of intelligence.

+* produces a set of sine waves, one for each pair of filaments.

+* the entire chain produces an oscillator with harmonics (delayed by _n_ degrees out-of-phase).

+* potentially we may see spindles at the extremes of each cycle.

 References:
 Hanczyc and Ikegami, Chemical Basis for Minimal Cognition, _Artificial Life_, 16: 233–243 (2010).